 While you sleep, a number of issues may be preventing you from obtaining a full night’s rest – but even more importantly, they could be causing serious risks to your health.
 Snoring, gasping, breathing pauses, morning headaches, and fatigue could be signs that you suffer from sleep apnea.
-The dentists at Aesthetic Smiles of New Jersey offer effective solutions for sleep apnea that can reduce snoring and decrease life-threatening health risks.
+Aesthetic Smiles of New Jersey, Dr. Ed Romano and Dr. Robert Bizzarroproudly offers effective solutions for sleep apnea that can reduce snoring and decrease life-threatening health risks.
 Our practice can also perform sleep studies in your own home, as opposed to a hospital setting or sleep center, that can help us understand the nature of your condition and prescribe effective treatment.
 Many insurance companies offer coverage for at-home sleep studies, as well as oral appliances to treat sleep apnea once you have completed a sleep study and have been medically diagnosed.

 What is Sleep Apnea?

 Sleep apnea is a condition that causes muscles and soft tissues in the mouth, throat, and/or nasal passages to relax during sleep and reduce the amount of air that can travel through the airway.
 Snoring is often the most noticeable symptom of this; however, snoring and other symptoms – such as pauses while breathing of up to 10 seconds – may go completely unnoticed unless someone makes you aware of them.
 There are treatment options available, and because of the serious risks to your overall health caused by sleep apnea, it is important to have these conditions addressed as soon as possible.

 Sleep apnea, snoring, and pauses in breathing can cause a range of severe risks to your health, including: